 For each negative belief about yourself, find an affirmative one that speaks of a quality you have or want to cultivate in yourself.

 When you are done, cut or tear away the negative list and destroy it.
 Keep the positive list with you, either the individual statements or the list all together and allow yourself to read it and say, ‘Yes I am strong, yes I am intelligent etc’, working through the whole list.

 If you’re struggling with liking yourself

-If you feel you are your strongest critic and that is limiting you in some way, why not get in touch for a first counselling session.
-I offer counselling in Totnes, Paignton and Newton Abbott to support people who find themselves pleasing others at their own expense.
+If you feel you are your strongest critic and that is limiting you in some way, why not get in touch via email, or text / call 07443 640556 for a first counselling session.
+I offer counselling in Totnes and online via Skype to support people who find themselves people pleasing at their own expense.